-The Sunday Sauce (7 recipes!)
+The Sunday Sauce (8 recipes!)

 The Sunday Sauce is a rich, thick, slow-cooked tomato sauce also known as “ragu” and Italians love to make it on Sunday for family dinner.
-Here are 7 delicious recipes for the Sunday Sauce, and each one lends itself to being rich, savory, and full of flavor.
+Here are 8 delicious recipes for the Sunday Sauce, and each one lends itself to being rich, savory, and full of flavor.
 Serve with your favorite pasta and some crusty bread for dipping and you’ll have a fabulous dinner.

 What is The Sunday Sauce?

 This kind of tomato sauce is always made on Sunday, typically because it is simmered for at least an hour or longer, and it is served with your favorite pasta.
+But not all Sunday sauces take hours to develop flavor.
+The Sunday sauce was a traditional meal and an inexpensive way for Italian families to feed a large gathering.

+There are other popular tomato sauces, some made with ground pork, veal, or beef, like our Mom’s Classic Bolognese Sauce.
 Some of them will contain seared meats that are slowly cooked to give the ragu rich flavors, like our Best Pork Ragu Recipe and our Braciole -Sicilian Style, just to name a few.

 This method of cooking the sauce and allowing the meats to slowly cook in the sauce gives it a rich, and flavorful taste. (it’s the best!)

-Reasons why Italians made it on Sundays?
+Reasons why Italians made it on Sundays

 • Traditionally, Sunday was the one day of the week, when extended families could get together and enjoy a meal.